Shopping for Cicada DSP? Jump to the products: FLX700.4PRO · FLX1400.4PRO · DSP412PRO · DSP88v2

 How Cicada DSP Is Tuned

-- Tuned using Cicada’s Windows PC software
+- Tuned using DIALD™ — Cicada's Windows PC tuning software

-- USB connection to the DSP
+- USB-C connection to the DSP

-- Set-and-save tuning — no phone app required
+- Set-and-save tuning — no phone app required or supported

 This suits riders who want the system dialled properly and left alone — not constantly adjusted.